nebulaai/orion-script-converter/README.md

 Except converting file format, it will also create 'requirements.txt' and 'params.json' files.
-Then, it will zip all the files within your workspace to the folder 'taskFiles' which can be uploaded directly to Orion platform.
+Then, it will zip all the files within your workspace to the folder 'task_files' which can be uploaded directly to Orion platform.

 ### Requirements